How Much Is 36 Inches In Feet

 Q: How many feet are in 36 inches?
 A: There are 3 feet in 36 inches.
 This is because 36 inches divided by 12 inches per foot equals 3 feet.

 Q: How do I convert inches to feet and inches?
 A: Divide the number of inches by 12.
 The whole number you get is the number of feet.
 The remainder is the number of inches left over.
-For example, 50 inches is 4 feet and 2 inches (50 / 12 = 4 with a remainder of 2).
+Here's one way to look at it: 50 inches is 4 feet and 2 inches (50 / 12 = 4 with a remainder of 2).

 Q: Can I use a calculator to convert inches to feet?
 A: Yes, you can easily use a calculator.
 Simply divide the number of inches by 12 to get the equivalent in feet.